vinc/moros/doc/syscalls.md

 `RSI`, `RDX`, and `R8` registers.
 The `RAX` register is used for the return value.

-Hello world example in assembly:
+Hello world example in assembly using the `WRITE` and `EXIT` syscalls:

 ```nasm
 [bits 64]